kalabox/kalabox-app-pantheon/docs/users/config.md

 ### Changing the following should be considered SAFE FOR THE PUBLIC

 **php** - Either `53` or `55`.
 Change and run `kbox rebuild` to switch php versions.
+**skipdata** - An array of Drupal tables.
+The data of which should be skipped.
+[Uses Drush glob syntax](https://github.com/drush-ops/drush/blob/master/examples/example.drushrc.php#L234)